danryan/overwatch/README.md

 Overwatch is a monitoring application designed for flexibility in all aspects, from how data is collected to the way notifications are handled.

+## Impetus

+"Why another monitoring app?"

+Honestly, I'm not happy with any other monitoring application out there.
+They're either  a royal pain to configure, setup and maintain, or sorely lack features that should exist in today's server landscape.
+Overwatch is the scratch to an itch I've had for a while.

 ## Terminology

 This is but a brief overview.
 For more details, consult the wiki.